nolauren/cartodbTutorial/README.md

 we can save and publish this map.
 The resulting url can be distributed for access to anyone with the link.

-### Galileo data

-Galileo is another app for collecting data from a mobile device.
-It uses GPS, and provides a much more grainular view of the trajectory of the user.
-Galielo does natively allow for exporting as a csv, and unfortunately the kml file is not readable by CartoDB (it creates a dataset with only one point).
-I've written an R script contained in this repository called `convertGalileo.R` for converting the kml file into a csv file which we can load directly into CartoDB the same way we did for Openpaths.

-We'll proceed directly to contructing a visualization from this data.
-There are so many densly packed points that we need to tweak the defaults in order to see everything.
-How does this view differ from the Openpaths data?
-Which one would you rather work with?
-Zoom into a part of the data in Stamford and part of the data in Brooklyn.
-What's going on there?

-### Foursquare data

-The data from foursquare is on the complete opposite end of the spectrum from Galileo.
-It only records locations when the user explicitly 'checks in' to a particular location.
-For this feed, we can actually upload the data directly into CartoDB as a kml file.

-How does this data differ from the previous two?
-Is it better of worse?

-Because we have additional information from the locations visited by foursquare, we can display this as an info label on the map.
-Do this for the name and link to the location in question.
-Publish as a new visualization.

 ### Census zip code